-Identifying clear and consistent processes and levels Additionally, Westmont upskilled their teams with of contact to guide clinical leads in responding the support of the local Specialist Palliative Care to deterioration was another priority.
-Westmont Team and accessed national resources and external established an escalation pathway for care staff education programs.
-This provided a strong and nurses to identify deterioration, arrange family foundation of knowledge and education about meetings, and develop person-centred palliative palliative and end of life care. care plans.
+Identifying clear and consistent processes and levels of contact to guide clinical leads in responding to deterioration was another priority.
+Westmont established an escalation pathway for care staff and nurses to identify deterioration, arrange family meetings, and develop person-centred palliative care plans.
 This pathway includes information and access to support from external agencies, which is particularly useful after hours.

 Prior to the ELDAC Linkages program, Westmont lacked collaboration with specialist palliative care services and had outdated connections that needed renewal.
 Although Westmont always had good relationships with their GPs, there was no clear referral pathway for residents to access specialist palliative care they had identified.
-With the support of the ELDAC Linkages facilitator, they established contact with a specialist palliative care service in their local area and with their help along with the ELDAC Linkages facilitator were able to introduce a referral pathway as part of their clinical
+With the support of the ELDAC Linkages facilitator, they established contact with a specialist palliative care service in their local area and with their help along with the ELDAC Linkages facilitator were able to introduce a referral pathway as part of their clinical processes.
+This visual pathway is now accessible to all staff for reference when needed, enabling better management of complex care needs and reducing hospital transfers.